hgmagithub/Catch-estimates-from-pure-recreational-fishers-in-HMRFS/README.md

 # Improved partitioning of commercial and non-commercial Deep7 bottomfish catch in the main Hawaiian Islands

-## The repository includes R scripts for the non-coomercial catch estimation for a paper (Ma et al. 2023) published in the 2023 Joint Statisitical Meeting Proceedings and for some explorations for the Deep7 Bottomfish Research Track.

 ## Summary
-Data from the Hawaii Marine Recreational Fishing Survey (HMRFS) were used to obtain non-commercial catch.
-Non-commercial catch was estimated as the product of the catch rate and fishing effort (see Ma et al. 2023).
-For the Deep7 bottomfish research track, adjustments were made to both components to exclude fishing trips that were not entirely recreational/non-commercial from the HMRFS data.
-Two adjustments were made during the catch rate estimation: 1) catch claimed as sold in HMRFS was excluded; and 2) catch claimed as non-sold by expense fishers (who sometimes sell fish to cover fishing expenses) and part-time commercial fishers was excluded, as these fishers must report all catch in the commercial reporting system, even if only a portion is sold.
-Fishing effort estimates (derived from telephone and mail surveys) were also adjusted to exclude trips from expense and part-time commercial fishers.
-The non-commercial catch estimates from this exploration may better define the catch from fishers who do not have a commercial marine license.
+For the Deep7 bottomfish research track, adjustments were made to both catch rate and fishing effort to exclude fishing trips that were not entirely recreational/non-commercial from the HMRFS data.
+Two adjustments were made during the catch rate estimation: 1) catch claimed as sold in HMRFS was excluded; and 2) catch claimed as non-sold by expense fishers and part-time commercial fishers was also excluded.
+Fishing effort estimates (derived from telephone and mail surveys) were adjusted to exclude trips from expense and part-time commercial fishers.
+The estimates from this exploration may better define the catch from fishers who do not have a commercial marine license.
 ## Data and Results

 ## Installing
 R packages including "sas7bdat" (to read SAS data files), "this.path" (file management), "zoo" (moving average), and "KFAS" (Kalman Filter and smoother).

 ## Resources
-Ma, H., Matthews, T., Syslo, J., Ducharme-Barth, N. 2023.
-Non-commercial Catch Estimation for Deep7 Bottomfish in the Main Hawaiian Islands.
-In: Joint Statistical Meetings 2023.
-Toronto, Canada. https://doi.org/10.5281/zenodo.8388018.
-Ma, H., and Ogawa, T. (2016).
-Hawaii Marine Recreational Fishing Survey: A Summary of Current Sampling, Estimation, anmad Data Analyses.
-NOAA Tech.
-Memo., NOAA-TM-NMFS-PIFSC-55, 43 p.
+ Github repository

 ## Version Control Platform
 - Git